theislab/sample-prediction-pipeline/docs/usage.md

 - **seed**: Random seed for reproducibility
 - **subset_umap**: Number of cells to subset for UMAP visualization
 - **umap_colors**: List of variables to color UMAP plots by

+We recommend to start the optimization with changing the learning rate as suggested in the `recommened_params`, and if the performance is unsatisfactory also optimize the loss coefficients.

 ### Random Forest and Multiple Regression Methods